 Sensitivity % Impact on impairment assessment 2021 \$'000 2020 \$'000 Terminal growth rate + 1% p.a.
-Increase headroom 17,132 5,624 - 1% p.a.
-Reduce headroom, no impairment (13,452) (4,686) Discount rate - pre-tax + 1% p.a.
-Reduce headroom, no impairment (16,944) (6,582) - 1% p.a.
-Increase headroom 21,580 7,919
+Increase headroom - 5,624 - 1% p.a.
+Reduce headroom, no impairment - (4,686) Discount rate - pre-tax + 1% p.a.
+Reduce headroom, no impairment - (6,582) - 1% p.a.
+Increase headroom - 7,919

-The assumptions underpinning the value-in-use calculations used to evaluate the supportability of goodwill and intangible assets were adjusted to reflect reasonable estimates of the impact of the economic downturn and the ongoing COVID-19 pandemic and the increased risks associated with the estimated cash flows.
-Whilst there was an impairment of goodwill and an associated intangible asset in the year, this was not a result of any deteriorating cash-generating units at 30 June 2021.
-However, in the current environment there is a heightened level of uncertainty pertaining to key assumptions.
+The assumptions underpinning the value-in-use calculations used to evaluate the supportability of goodwill and intangible assets were adjusted to reflect reasonable estimates of the impact of the economic downturn and COVID-19 and the increased risks associated with the estimated cash flows.
+Whilst there is no impairment in relation to any of the cash-generating units at 30 June 2021, in the current environment there is a heightened level of uncertainty pertaining to key assumptions.
 Future changes in local economic conditions and the broader operating environment have the potential to materially impact key assumptions.
 This has the potential to materially impact the value-in-use assessment moving forward and potentially the carrying value of the respective intangible assets and goodwill.
 Refer note 1.6 for further details on judgements and estimates used related to impact of COVID-19.